caiovitor/UoN.ExpressiveAnnotations.Net8/README.md

 ## What's changed in the .NET Core Version?

-When using Jarosław's .NET Framework version of Expressive Annotations in a .NET Core application, server-side validation still works, but client-side validation doesn't.
+When using Jarosław's .NET Framework version of Expressive Annotations in a .NET 8 application, server-side validation still works, but client-side validation doesn't.

 In .NET Framework, [Custom Attributes](https://msdn.microsoft.com/en-us/library/cc668224.aspx) are implemented by defining a custom attribute class that inherits from `ValidationAttribute` (which implements server-side validation), and validation rules are passed to the client by hooking up a validator which inherits from [DataAnnotationsModelValidator](https://docs.microsoft.com/en-us/dotnet/api/system.web.modelbinding.dataannotationsmodelvalidator-1?view=netframework-4.7.2).